 In addition to funding support, successful schools will be partnered with a coach allocated from our team of education professionals.
 Schools Plus coaches provide an independent sounding board for school leaders and teachers beyond their education system.
 They will provide schools with up to 12 hours of coaching over the duration of the project (up to 18 months).

-- Projects that start in Term 1, 2023, and align with your long-term strategic school plan.
+- Projects that align with your long-term strategic school plan.